aflashyrhetoric/aflashyrhetoric.github.io/content/posts/amplify.md

 ---

 There are those that enjoy waxing cars to an immaculate shine.
-Others enjoy talking about the technical stuff: horsepower, miles per gallon, "0 - 60 times".
+Others enjoy talking about the technical specs: horsepower, miles per gallon, "0 - 60 in 3 seconds flat."
 Others enjoy talking about the history of car brands and the minds that made them.
 Others still enjoy discussions of self-driving cars and the moral implications that come with it.
-And yet others still purchase them as status symbols.
+And yet others still purchase cars as status symbols.

-But if somehow, all the rubber in the world had burnt up and we no longer could produce tires for the cars to move, I would bet good money that car culture, with all its nuanced subcultures and sub-subcultures, would die out.
-And all but the scientists and the historians would lose interest.
+But if somehow, all the rubber in the world had burnt up and we no longer could produce tires for the cars to move, I would bet good money that car culture, with all its nuanced subcultures and sub-subcultures, would die out. *Fast*.
+And only the scientists and the historians would remain.

-I am operating on a few assumptions, but I think they're safe ones.
+<small>I'm implicitly operating on a few assumptions, but I think they're safe ones.</small>

-I believe that it's because at its core, car culture is not about immaculate paint jobs, or horsepower comparisons.
-The culture is upheld by a shared excitement about *what a car represents*: a sense of unparalleled freedom and potential.
-It is the reason people enter the culture.
+I believe that it's because at its core, car culture is not actually about immaculate paint jobs, or horsepower comparisons.
+The culture is upheld by a shared excitement about *what a car represents to them*.

+To some, its a sense of unparalleled freedom and potential.
+To others, a way to say, "I am undeniably more wealthy than you."
+To others, a way to say, "I'm environmentally conscious," or "I like to invest in bleeding edge tech."

+Whatever the individual's specific interest, they are secondary in nature, because the core function is assumed and guaranteed.
+Remove a car's core function as a mode of transportation and all subcultures collapse into near-meaningless window dressing.
+A Porsche without wheels is a grotesquely overpriced ornament for your driveway.
+A Prius without wheels does nothing to transition us to a more economically-friendly society.

-Driving on the freeway with friends en route to a beach, or a concert, or even a late night Target run - this is the reason we like our cars.
-Take this away, and you are left with an expensive and useless pile of metal and leather.
-In our little scenario where cars no longer could move, all future generations - those who have never known the whipping winds of highway driving - might ridicule Porsche owners as being incompetent stewards of their money.
+In a world without wheels, all future generations - those who have never known the whipping winds of highway driving - might ridicule luxury car owners as being incompetent stewards of their money.

-Simon Sinen is a motivational speaker and marketing consultant.
+Simon Sinek is a motivational speaker and marketing consultant.
 He's known for repeating a particular phrase:

 > "People don't buy what you do, they buy *why* you do it."

-It is this claim that I'd like to echo here and now.
+It's this claim that I'd like to echo here and now.
 Car culture is not about paint, it's about freedom.
+Or eco-friendliness.
+Or status.

-Code is not about text.
-It is about problem-solving.
+#### Code is not about text.
+It's not about writing text.

+Of course not.
+That would be ludicrous.

+It is generally about problem-solving, but it's not singularly about that either.
+It is, to my knowledge, the only thing in the universe quite like it.
+Cars are cars.
+But "code" is a multitool.
+You can write code that generates art or music.
+You can disseminate information to millions.
+You can write code that steals, that lies, that deceives.

+The term `code` has several definitions.
+The most obviously relevant one is something like: "a set of program instructions for computers."
+Here's another:

+> a system of words, letters, figures, or other symbols substituted for other words, letters, etc.

+I'd argue this definition is more accurate.
+Code is precisely Man's best attempt at codifying our thoughts to another medium in a way that retains its function.
+It is a terse, readable, shareable, debuggable representation of *human intention*.

+This is what is fascinating about it.
+It is what I love and what I find all-consuming about it.
+Not the stickers on my laptop, not the novelty of knowing dozens of different acronyms.

-Or, more accurately, about leveraging the ungodly power of modern computers to solve your problems for you.
+I study because I want to learn how to leverage the ungodly power of modern computers to solve my problems for me.

-In one comedy bit, Louis CK famously chastises people who whine about their cellphones and delayed flights:

-> We have this beautiful thing...and we *hate* it.
-I've never seen a person going, "look at what my phone can do!"
-Nobody does that.
-They all go, "look at this fuckin' thing, it sucks!" (...)
-No it doesn't!
-It's amazing!
-The shittiest cellphone in the world is a *miracle*! (...)
-People complain about flights: 'I had to sit on the runway for 40 minutes!'
-Oh really, what happened after that?
-Did you **fly through the air?** Like a **bird?** Incredibly?
-Did you soar into the clouds - impossibly?

-In the routine, you can see Louis CK's genuine frustration at the forefront.
-He throws his arms up in disbelief, swearing left and right in an attempt to get the audience to step back for a moment, that they might dispel their daily-reinforced delusion that cellphones and planes are anything other than impossibly sophisticated pieces of machinery.
-Paradigm-changing achievements that, so many years ago, changed the landscape of humanity forever.

-I am still young.
-But everywhere I look, I see evidence that suggests plainly that *this is how humans are*.
-We take things for granted.
-Of course there are exceptions and I don't mean to pain us as mindless lemmings.
-But on average, I think this to be true.
-And even for the best among us, I think it is true during certain times of stress or certain seasons of life.
-I don't think there are enough exceptions to disprove the rule.

-At this juncture, I don't think it is an over-dramatization to say that we are literally drowning in excess and burning our time and money away to meaningless pursuits.
-Due to an overwhelming bombardment of advertisement and social pressures, all underscored by our individual struggles to stay financially afloat, find acceptance, stay fit, etc, I again don't think it's an over-dramatization to say that the average modern citizen has become paralyzed in a way.

-This is all getting very existential very fast.
-But I assure you it's relevant.
-Because when I say that I want to get better at code, it's because I believe that code - in all its multivariate forms - is precisely *the tool* by which wicked people will try to systematically suppress their peers for greed.
-We talk about institutional racism, sexism, and other forms of oppression.

-The definition of `Institution` is:

-> a society or organization founded for a religious, educational, social, or similar purpose.

-What is a codebase, if not an entity built to serve a purpose, except one without all the inherent flaws that come with humans?